sameertantry/Conditional-Consistency-Models/README.md

 Evaluation metrics (PSNR, SSIM) and generated images are saved in the corresponding output folder.

 For any issues, feel free to open an issue on this repository.

+## Reproducing MIST experiments

+1. Download MIST dataset from [https://drive.google.com/drive/folders/146V99Zv1LzoHFYlXvSDhKmflIL-joo6p?usp=sharing](Google Druve).
+2. Unzip it to 'datasets' directory and regroup its inner structure in order to make it same to BCI structure: trainA -> HE/train, trainB -> IHC/train, valA -> HE/test, valB -> IHC/test.
+3. Follow steps above for training on BCI.
+Check scripts in 'mist' directory and change all the data / checkpoints pathes.